fxxJuses/MICFormer/readme.md

 ## Welcome to reproduce our code!!!

-"Our article is now publicly available on ArXiv.
+Our article is now publicly available on ArXiv.
 This repository provides the training code for the MM-WHS dataset.
-If you need to reproduce our results, you can use the training scripts provided in this repository."
+If you need to reproduce our results, you can use the training scripts provided in this repository.